timodonnell/timodonnell.github.io/consulting.md

 title: Consulting
 ---

-I approach consulting as a scientific collaboration.
-I find it extremely satisfying to work closely with clients to address their needs with attention to the larger scientific and business context.
+I find it extremely satisfying to help ambitious clients develop new therapies and technologies.
+I approach consulting as a scientific collaboration, and I put a lot of energy into understanding the larger scientific and business context for each problem I take on.

-My deliverables are usually computationally-generated lead sequences/compounds, predictive models, or bioinformatic workflows.
-I can also advise on technical strategy, experimental design, and software engineering practice.
+My deliverables are usually computationally-generated lead sequences/compounds, predictive models, or software.
+I can also advise on technical strategy, experimental design, bioinformatic approaches, and software engineering practice.

-My work focuses on two areas:
+I focus on two areas:
-* *Tumor immunity and immuno-informatics*: Cancer antigen discovery and T cell epitope prediction, bioinformatic workflows for clinical application of cancer vaccines, design and analysis of sequencing, immunopeptidomics or immunoprofiling experiments
+* **Tumor immunity and immuno-informatics**<br />Cancer
+antigen discovery and T cell epitope prediction, bioinformatic workflows for clinical application of cancer vaccines, design and analysis of sequencing, immunopeptidomics or immunoprofiling experiments

-* *Computational structural biology for vaccines and biologics*: Immunogen design for a desired antibody response, optimization of biologics (e.g. de-immunization, stability enhancements)
+* **Computational structural biology for vaccines and biologics**<br /> Immunogen design for a desired antibody response, smart library design, de-immunization or other optimization of biologics

 I give preference to projects that have the potential to address a major unmet medical need and/or release some part of any developed software as open source.